royabradley/royabradley.github.io/_pages/pent-resources/pent-m1assign.md

     </div>
     <div class="col-sm">
       <ul>
+        <li> Have you ever read a book about the Pentateuch (as a whole)?
+Have you every read a book about any one of the "books" of the Pentateuch?</li>
         <li> Describe in your own words what the term "Biblical criticism" means.
 Do you think it is important to know about this as a Christian and student of the Bible?
 Explain.</li>
         <li>  Consider this passage:
                   <blockquote>